alexdwagner/jekyll-now/_posts/2016-11-01-Bibimbap-Zachs-Talk.md

 -Internship at Eyebeam
 -homework for Philip Stern's class(solder some things)

-Here is a picture of Stella, aka Space Chicken who was trotting around spreading mirth and whatnot.
+Here is a picture of Stella, aka "Space Chicken" who was trotting around spreading mirth and whatnot.

 ![Stella](/images/IMG_5286.jpg)